CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 In this exercise, we will complete the following tasks

-- Understand the M365 Copilot App interface and capabilities
+- **Understand the M365 Copilot App interface and capabilities:** Get familiar with the layout, features, and functions of the Microsoft 365 Copilot App.

-- Learn about No-code agents in M365 Copilot
+- **Learn about No-code agents and discuss use cases in M365 Copilot:** Explore how no-code agents work in Copilot and identify scenarios where they can be effectively applied.
+And execute sample actions with Researcher and Analyst agents to understand their practical business applications.

-- Create and experiment with “Researcher” and “Analyst” No-code agents
+- **Create and experiment with **Researcher** No-code agent:** Build a Researcher agent to summarize documents and extract key insights without writing any code.

-- Perform basic tasks with each agent to see their use cases